Happi-cat/knockout-sharepoint/README.md

 This library expose next API:

-#### layoutsFolderUrl:
+#### koSharepoint.settings.layoutsFolderUrl:

-This variable containts relative url where ko will search for template when you're using fromUrl loader.
+This variable containts relative url where loader will search for template when you're using fromUrl loader.

+#### koSharepoint.settings.fileVersion:

+This variable containt file version that will be appended as a query param when you're using fromUrl loader.
+Example: `/_layout/15/someproject/templates/file.html?v=fileVersion`

-#### CustomValidators:
+#### koSharepoint.CustomValidators:

 This namespace contains client validators that can be used with ko.

-#### fields
+#### koSharepoint.fields

-This object contains instantiated component view models that used for field rendering
+This object contains instantiated component view models that are used for field rendering.

-#### useComponentForField
+#### koSharepoint.useComponentForField

 If you want to use knockout registered component you should call this methods before field rendered and provide options to it: